Elizabeth Parker (composer)

 Elizabeth Parker is a British film and television composer who worked at the BBC Radiophonic Workshop from 1978 until the workshop's closure.

 Biography

-Parker graduated from the University of East Anglia with a degree in music, after which she completed a Masters in electronic music.
+Parker graduated from the University of East Anglia with a degree in music, after which she completed a master's degree in electronic music.
 When she first started working at the BBC she was training to become a studio manager.
-Later, she joined the BBC Radiophonic Workshop.
+She later joined the BBC Radiophonic Workshop.

 The BBC Radiophonic Workshop became redundant in the 1990s as electronic music equipment became cheaper, and the workshop was ultimately shut down in 1998.
 Parker worked at the workshop "right until the very end".
-In the final years, the BBC could not justify the expense of upgrading the workshop's equiment, leading Parker to describe the obsolete workshop in its final days as "horrendous" and "horrible".
+In the final years, the BBC could not justify the expense of upgrading the workshop's equipment, leading Parker to describe the obsolete workshop in its final days as "horrendous" and "horrible".
 After the workshop shut down, Parker set up her own studio and began working as a freelance composer.